SpikeAI/2020_pytorch-msssim_obsolete/README.md

 # pytorch-msssim

 ### Differentiable Multi-Scale Structural Similarity (SSIM) index

 This small utiliy provides a differentiable MS-SSIM implementation for PyTorch based on Po Hsun Su's implementation of SSIM @ https://github.com/Po-Hsun-Su/pytorch-ssim.
+I provide asmall changes compared to the method provided by [Jorge Pessoa](https://github.com/jorge-pessoa/pytorch-msssim).
 At the moment only a direct method is supported.

 ## Installation

-Master branch now only supports PyTorch 0.4 or higher.
+Master branch now only supports PyTorch 1.2 or higher.
 All development occurs in the dev branch (`git checkout dev` after cloning the repository to get the latest development version).

 To install the current version of pytorch_mssim: